Spencer W. Kimball: Health challenges

 In early 1950, when he was 55, Kimball, who had never smoked or used tobacco, began experiencing persistent hoarseness and after a physical examination, he underwent a biopsy of a white spot in his throat.
 The biopsy caused some brief voice impairment and indicated that Kimball had a throat infection but not cancer.
 In late 1956, Kimball's hoarseness returned, coupled with occasional bleeding in the back of his throat.
 Kimball's physician sent him to New York City to meet with Dr. Hayes Martin (1892–1977), an expert on cancers of the head and neck.
-Martin performed another biopsy, which indicated "borderline malignancy," and in early 1957, Martin recommended immediate surgery.
+Martin performed another biopsy, which indicated "borderline malignancy", and in early 1957, Martin recommended immediate surgery.
 Kimball had neglected to seek approval from church president David O. McKay regarding his 1957 biopsy.
 At the time, the biopsy itself could cause permanent vocal damage.
 He felt that as an apostle, he should have sought McKay's approval before he underwent surgical procedures that could render him incapable of fulfilling apostolic duties.

 McKay stated that he believed Kimball could still serve as an apostle even if he underwent a complete laryngectomy and advised him to go forward with the procedure.
 Martin subsequently surgically removed one of Kimball's vocal cords and half of the other, leaving him barely able to speak above a hoarse whisper.
-After several weeks of enforced silence, Kimball slowly recovered, and by November 1957, he was allowed by his physician to resume speaking in public.
+After several weeks of enforced silence, Kimball slowly recovered, and by November 1957, his physician allowed him to resume speaking in public.
 Kimball's voice remained raspy throughout the rest of his life, and he usually wore an ear-mounted microphone to help magnify his voice, even when he was speaking at normal microphone-equipped pulpits.

 In early 1972, when he was 77, Kimball began experiencing difficulty breathing, excessive fatigue, and sleeplessness.
 Medical examinations discovered serious aortic calcification and some coronary artery disease.
 Meanwhile, Kimball had experienced a recurrence of his earlier throat cancer.
 He arranged a meeting between his physicians, cardiologist Ernest L. Wilkinson and cardiothoracic surgeon Russell M. Nelson (a future LDS Church president), and the church's First Presidency.
 Nelson later described the meeting: